PlusF/PGraph/README.md

 # PGraph
-python graph software for Rayleigh spectra
+python graph software for Rayleigh, Raman, Absorbance spectra

 # Install Libraries
-This program needs libraries below
-numpy 1.22.3
-pandas 1.4.2
-matplotlib 3.5.2
-tkinterdnd2 0.3.0
-`pip install numpy pandas matplotlib tkinterdnd2`
+`pip install -r requirements.txt`

 # How to Use
 ## Load